-Stir some jam into your breakfast yoghurt for a fruity treat.
+Stir some dried apricot jam into your breakfast yoghurt for a fruity treat.

 Use this apricot jam as a glaze for roasting pork or chicken or lamb.
 Simply thin the jam with a little water and then paint it on to whatever meat you are roasting.

-Add the jam to lamb gravy for a wonderfully Moroccan style flavour.
+Add the dried apricot jam to lamb gravy for a wonderfully Moroccan style flavour.

 Serve dried apricot jam with a cheeseboard.
 Like Spanish Membrillo quince paste it goes very well with cheese.